 - allow appropriate offers to resolve the issue to be made.

-What are the types of protocols available?
+What protocols are available?

-disease and illness claims;
+- disease and illness;

 Where no protocol exists

-However, since the rules are not as strict as for the other areas, non-compliance is harder to prove.
+Since the rules are not as strict as for the other areas, non-compliance is harder to prove.
 Nevertheless, if a party is found to have acted unreasonable, he may be penalised in costs as well as by way of other sanctions.